sanidhya253/Accident-detection-system/README.md

 3. Tinygpsplus.h
 4. Webserver.h

-To run the car when accident detected check out for code section.
+To run the car and send alert after accident occured through gmail check out for code section.
 And for the detailed connection check out my report "Accident Detection System" 🥳